awsdocs/amazon-personalize-developer-guide/doc_source/importing-domain-dsg-data.md

 After you create a Domain dataset group and datasets, you can incrementally import one or more new records, including interaction *[events](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#event)*, users, or items, to an existing dataset\.
 Incrementally importing records allows you to import one or more records into your Amazon Personalize datasets as your catalog grows\.

+You incrementally import records with the Amazon Personalize console, AWS CLI, or AWS SDKs\.
+You incrementally import records for a dataset in a Domain dataset group the same way you incrementally import records for a Custom dataset group\.
+For step by step instructions see [Importing records incrementally](incremental-data-updates.md)\.

 **Filter updates for incremental record imports**

 Amazon Personalize updates any filters you created in the dataset group with your new interaction, item, and user data within 20 minutes from the last incremental import\.
 This update allows your campaigns to use your most recent data when filtering recommendations for your users\.